MIDI timecode

 MTC distinguishes between film speed and video speed only by the rate at which timecode advances, not by the information contained in the timecode messages; thus, 29.97 frame/s dropframe is represented as 30 frame/s dropframe at 0.1% pulldown.

 MTC allows the synchronisation of a sequencer or DAW with other devices that can synchronise to MTC or for these devices to 'slave' to a tape machine that is striped with SMPTE.
-For this to happen a SMPTE to MTC converter needs to be employed.
+For this to happen, a SMPTE to MTC converter needs to be employed.
 It is possible for a tape machine to synchronise to an MTC signal (if converted to SMPTE) if the tape machine is able to 'slave' to incoming timecode via motor control, which is a rare feature.

 Time code format

 The MIDI time code is 32 bits long, of which 24 are used, while 8 bits are unused and always zero.
 Because the full-time code messages require that the most significant bits of each byte are zero (valid MIDI data bytes), there are really only 28 available bits and 4 spare bits.

-Like most audiovisual timecodes such as SMPTE time code, it encodes only time of day, repeating each 24 hours.
+Like most audiovisual time codes, such as SMPTE time code, it encodes only time of day, repeating each 24 hours.
 Time is given in units of hours, minutes, seconds, and frames.
 There may be 24, 25, or 30 frames per second.

 Unlike most other timecodes, the components are encoded in straight binary, not binary-coded decimal.

 Each component is assigned one byte: